mateoespinosa/rem/README.md

   -d, --debug           starts debug mode in our program.
 ```

-One can run by manually inputing the dataset information as command-line arguments or by providing a YAML as this example:
+One can run the tool by manually inputing the dataset information as command-line arguments or by providing a YAML config as the following example:
 ```yaml
 # The directory of our training data
 dataset_file: "../DNN-RE-data-new/MB-1004-GE-2Hist/data.csv"